Stop Thinking Selling Is Icky

 So here’s my first bit of advice.

 If you feel icky about being a seller, start observing how buyers react when they’re offered things they don’t want.
-Make a note of all the times you see a potential customer hulk out and punch a wall because some guy at the supermarket offers them a sample of cheese.
+Make a note of all the times you see someone punch a wall because some guy at the supermarket offers them a sample of cheese.

 It will be a very short list.